Quotients, pure existential completions and arithmetic universes: The pure existential completion

-Therefore, by Lemma~\ref{proposition:existential free elements}, we can conclude that $\alpha$ is a pure existential splitting. \end{proof} Combining this lemma with the definition of pure existential cover, we obtain the following corollary: \begin{corollary} Let $\doctrine{\mC}{P}$ be a pure existential doctrine, and let $\doctrine{\mC}{P'}$ be a full subdoctrine of $P$.
-Then $P'$ is a pure existential cover of $P$ if and only if $P'$ is a pure existential relative cover of $P$ \end{corollary} \begin{proof} If $P'$ is a pure existential cover of $P$, then it is in particular a a pure existential relative cover of $P$ since every pure existential splitting object of $P$ is obviously a pure existential splitting object of $P$ relative to $P'$.
-The converse follows from Lemma~\ref{lemma_relative_splitting_and_cover_implies_splitting} since every element of $P'$ which is a pure existential free object of $P$ relative to $P'$ is also a pure existential splitting object for $P$. \end{proof} Now we are ready to recall the main result from~\cite{maietti_trotta}.
-Notice that, with respect to the original result, here we present an extra equivalent condition, based on Corollary~\ref{cor_rel_split_implies_cover}:
+Combining this lemma with the definition of pure existential cover, we obtain the following corollary: \begin{corollary} $P'$ is a pure existential cover of $P$ if and only if $P'$ is a pure existential relative cover of $P$. \end{corollary}

+\begin{proof} If $P'$ is a pure existential cover of $P$, then it is in particular a pure existential relative cover of $P$ since every pure existential splitting element of $P$ is obviously a pure existential splitting element of $P$ relative to $P'$.
+The converse follows from Lemma~\ref{lemma_relative_splitting_and_cover_implies_splitting} since every element of $P'$ which is a pure existential free element of $P$ relative to $P'$ is also a pure existential splitting element for $P$. \end{proof}